micmejia/bible-dump/NKJV/Revelation/Rev 16.md

 And I saw three unclean spirits like frogs _coming_ out of the mouth of the dragon, out of the mouth of the beast, and out of the mouth of the false prophet.

 ###### 14
-For they are spirits of demons, performing signs, _which_ go out to the kings [^g]of the earth and of the whole world, to gather them to the battle of that great day of God Almighty.
+For they are spirits of demons, performing signs, _which_ go out to the kings of the earth and of the whole world, to gather them to the battle of that great day of God Almighty.

 ###### 15
 "Behold, I am coming as a thief.
 Blessed _is_ he who watches, and keeps his garments, lest he walk naked and they see his shame."

 ###### 16
-And they gathered them together to the place called in Hebrew, [^h]Armageddon. ## Seventh Bowl: The Earth Utterly Shaken
+And they gathered them together to the place called in Hebrew, Armageddon. ## Seventh Bowl: The Earth Utterly Shaken

 ###### 17
 Then the seventh angel poured out his bowl into the air, and a loud voice came out of the temple of heaven, from the throne, saying, "It is done!"